 Apple’s Reminders app was always a little lackluster, but the company has sought to remedy that in MacOS Catalina.
 The new version of the operating system features a refreshed Reminders app, with a new design and some long-sought-after features.

 The app can automatically create smart lists (for example, only reminders containing a certain contact), and it now understands and parses texts snippets, such as the date and time of a reminder.
-Siri will be able to pick out and suggest reminders based on texts in the Messages app, and if you tag someone in a reminder, you’ll be reminded about it next time you’re talking to them in Messages.
+Siri can pick out and suggest reminders based on texts in the Messages app, and if you tag someone in a reminder, you’ll be reminded about it next time you’re talking to them in Messages.

 Get started quicker in Safari